 What is Direct Report?

-Direct report as the name suggests is someone who is the immediate subordinate to a person who is at his immediate position higher than his/her.
+Direct report is an employee or a worker who is an immediate subordinate to a senior person who is at his immediate position higher than his or her.
 A company can have many direct reports at many levels and of many types.
 Mostly this direct report concept is used in organizations that are very large in size, i.e. the number of employees is huge.

 Direct reports not only mean people at very low positions or at clerical levels.
 A direct report can also be a vice president as he reports directly to CEO.
 Number of direct reports mainly depends on the type of organizational structure and its design.
 So meaning, organizations which are mechanistic in design.
 Flat structure organizations do not need many direct reports as the organizational hierarchy levels are not clearly defines and the organizations are organic in design.
 Direct reports are very helpful in an organization as they ease the flow of communication and help avoid disruptions in business path way.

 Direct reports are very much essential in a business environment.
 Especially when the structure of an organization is large, the business demands are very different and large.
 Economies of scale and huge customer demand really rush up the need for proper understanding of procedures and hindrance free work environment.
 A direct report actually forms the link between the chains of levels in an organization and is an effective method of team management.
 A mechanistic designed organization follows a strict hierarchical type of organization.
 There is high level of centralization.
 Every decision has to be passed at every level before it reaches the top most authority who then takes the final decision.
 This highlights the role of direct reports.